Help For Single Moms

 Look for inspiration

-Seeing for yourself that other people can survive single parenthood unscathed and bring up healthy and well developed children when your own confidence is running low.
+See for yourself that other people can survive single parenthood unscathed and bring up healthy and well-developed children when your own confidence is running low.
+Such inspiring stories are a great source of support for single moms.

 Find your inner support

-Being a single mom isn’t easy, but help is out there.
+Being a single mom isn’t easy, but help for single moms is out there.
 Don’t be afraid to ask for it, and work on building up a support network.
 You don’t have to go it alone.